Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 }
 ```

-Most files in your pack will have 2 top level defintions, `"format_version"` and `"minecraft:<file_type>"`.
+Most files in your pack will have 2 top level definitions, `"format_version"` and `"minecraft:<file_type>"`.
 The format version defines which version of the Addon system Minecraft will use to read this file.
 For our item, we will be using `1.16.100` to allow us to use the experimental features.
 For more information on format version you can check [here](/guide/format-version).

-The second defintions defines what kind of file this is.
+The second definitions defines what kind of file this is.
 In our case, as this is an item definition, it is `minecraft:item`.
 Under this is where we will put all our information.
 This will always contain a `description` key.

 Let us look closer at the `"description"`: